-The cryptocurrency is not saved in the wallet itself, but rather in the blockchain (what is blockchain?).
+The Top cryptocurrency in India, is not saved in the wallet itself but rather in the blockchain (what is blockchain?).
 The wallet, on the other hand, has the public address (public key) and the private key.
 The majority of the numerals and letters in both keys are picked at random.

 The public key may be our bank account number, while the private key could be a password for internet banking or a credit card PIN code.
 It’s essentially a code that gives you access to your money.
 Only those who know your bank account number may send you money, and the same principle holds true here: only those who know your public key – your wallet address – can send you money.

 Public keys can be shared with other network users.

 The Public Key can be used to create addresses.

 Other users on the network use public keys to contest ownership of Bitcoins.